Research Groups

 2. Research on the treatment and prognosis relevant to eating disorders.

-3. Research on the pathophysiology of chronic pain.
+3. Research on the pathophysiology and the treatment of chronic pain.

 4. Development of questionnaire to evaluate stressful conditions.